Spantree/spantree.github.io/source/_posts/2014-02-03-backbone-repository-pattern.markdown

 ```

 If we step back for a moment, we can see that we might stumble on the same problem again.
 Consider
-a testing some part of our application that uses RateCalculator.
+ testing some part of our application that uses RateCalculator.
 We might have some code similar to this:

 ```coffeescript
 class RateController